Petrus Josephus Zoetmulder: Continuing education

 Upon his graduation from his study with Berg, Zoetmulder went to the University of Leiden in the Netherlands.
 He graduated with an associate degree in one year, contrary to the usual three years.
 He earned his bachelor's degree also in one year, contrary again to the usual three years customarily taken, with a degree in the history of Java and archeology.
 In October 1935 he successfully defended his doctoral thesis "Pantheïsme en Monisme in de Javaansche Soeloek Literatuur," with the help of Berg.
 He graduated cum laude.
 Father Zoet, as he is affectionately called, had to finish his studies in theology before he returned to Java.
 For four years he studied in Maastricht.
-Before returning to the East Indies, he had to first undergo intermediate study of religion for year in Belgium.
+Before returning to the East Indies, he had to undergo an intermediate study of religion for a year in Belgium.
 Unfortunately for him, the outbreak of World War II and the occupation of Belgium by Nazi forces forced him to seek refuge in France in June 1940.

-He was finally able to obtain passage on a ship to the Dutch East Indies, but had to make a stop in Britain to avoid German sea mines blocking the sea routes.
-After a month's wait he was finally able to arrive on Java via Hong Kong.
+He was finally able to obtain passage on a ship to the Dutch East Indies but had to make a stop in Britain to avoid German sea mines blocking the sea routes.
+After a month's wait, he was finally able to arrive in Java via Hong Kong.
 One of his colleagues had died when the ship that he boarded was torpedoed by the German Navy.
-Upon arrival in Java, Zoet exclaimed that, "God had wished for me to be happy on Javanese soil."
+Upon arrival in Java, Zoet exclaimed "God had wished for me to be happy on Javanese soil."

 Japanese Occupation and Post-World War II

-After his arrival in Jakarta, Zoetmulder was offered a post in the Linguistics Department of the University of Indonesia.
+After he arrived in Jakarta, Zoetmulder was offered a post in the linguistics department of the University of Indonesia.
 However, his strong desire to further his study of Javanese drove him to choose to reside in Yogyakarta.
-He then taught at the AMS, and counted among his students Prof. Dr. Koentjaraningrat, Dr. Sukmono and Dr. S. Supomo.
+He then taught at the AMS and counted among his students Prof. Dr. Koentjaraningrat, Dr. Sukmono, and Dr. S. Supomo.